-•Mary was the Arts and Entertainment Editor for LACC’s The Collegiate newspaper in Los Angeles, CA where she did theatre reviews/interviews and countless art features.
+•In the early 2000’s, Mary was the Arts and Entertainment Editor for LACC’s The Collegiate newspaper in Los Angeles, CA where she did theatre reviews/interviews and countless art features.
 While in Los Angeles, she also devoted many years to music journalism for No-fi Magazine.
 Mary interviewed numerous musicians such as Silversun Pickups and Mark Kozelek (Red House Painters and Sun Kil Moon) as well as authors like Clint Catalyst. •Mary also was once the Editor in Chief for The Sacramento Buddhist Meditation Group‘s bimonthly newsletter.

 COLLEGE LIFE: Mary completed her MFA in Writing/Poetry at Pacific University of Forest Grove, Oregon in 2013, but took two subsequent bonus semesters, obsessively desiring to study with every single poet on staff.
 There, she wrote under the semester guidance of Marvin Bell, Ellen Bass, Anna Journey, Sandra Alcosser, and David St. John, as well as took program workshops with Dorianne Laux, Peter Sears, Joe Millar, and Kwame Dawes.